| As the second witness was leaving,

 some of acknowledgement.
 "My Counsellors and I have nevertheless

-decided that the harvest ceremony should continue and I invite
+decided that the Harvest Ceremony should continue, and I invite

-the rite.
-Lady Lessien," he gestured to the elleth waiting
+Lady Lessien,"he gestured towards the elleth waiting

-at the edge of the threshing floor, "has agreed to officiate.
+at the edge of the threshing floor,"has agreed to officiate.

 "As the circumstances of the Mistress of the Ceremony's